BioInterchange/BioInterchangeC/README.md

     biointerchange example.vcf

+**Note:** It is not possible to "pipe" data to BioInterchange due to performance reasons.
+BioInterchange always expects to read from a file.
+The file can be a symlink though.

 The optional "-u" parameter can be used to add a custom user annotation to the [context object](#context-objects).
 This can be useful when including BioInterchange in a genomics analysis pipeline:

     biointerchange -u "CNV Analysis; Smith Lab" -o cnv.ldj cnv.gvf